 But there were some unusual details about what happened when Wark arrived in Perth.
 He had not packed any toiletries, or unpacked his groceries, which the state claimed was evidence Wark was in a hurry.

-On 21st of January, 2018, Wark was found guilty of murdering Hayley Dodd in the WA Supreme Court, and handed a life sentence.
+On January 21, 2018, Wark was found guilty of murdering Hayley Dodd in the WA Supreme Court, and handed a life sentence.

 He showed no emotion as his sentence was handed down.